Emergent BioSolutions Announces 2022 Financial Guidance, Provides Preliminary 2021 Results

 - Reports preliminary 2021 total revenues of $1.78 billion at the midpoint and Adjusted EBITDA of $513 million, or 29%, at the midpoint, both in line with prior guidance given in November 2021

 GAITHERSBURG, Md., Jan.
-09, 2022 (GLOBE NEWSWIRE) -- Emergent BioSolutions Inc. (:EBS) today announced its financial guidance for 2022 and selected preliminary unaudited financial results for 2021.
+09, 2022 (GLOBE NEWSWIRE) -- Emergent BioSolutions Inc. (NYSE:EBS, Financial) today announced its financial guidance for 2022 and selected preliminary unaudited financial results for 2021.

 “This past year we celebrated wins across the business and overcame our share of challenges, which have made our organization stronger,” said Robert G. Kramer, president and CEO of Emergent BioSolutions.
 “We remain focused on our growth goals and dedicated to our vision of protecting and enhancing the lives of 1 billion people by 2030.
 We are confident in our core business and our growth potential, driven by quality manufacturing, a broad R&D portfolio, diverse M&A opportunities, and most importantly, our talented workforce.”